-- Per TIR-21-2, personal income tax extensions must be filed on or before May 17, 2021 and will not be accepted after midnight on that date.
-Fiduciary extensions still must be filed on or before April 15, 2021 and will not be accepted after midnight on that date.
+- Personal income tax extensions must be filed on or before April 15, 2022 and will not be accepted after midnight on that date.
+Fiduciary extensions still must be filed on or before April 15, 2022 and will not be accepted after midnight on that date.

 - An extension is an extension of time to file not to pay, any amount due will incur interest even if a valid extension is on file.

 - If a return does not have a tax due and is not filed by the due date, this return will be granted an automatic extension until October 15, 2022.

 - There are no zero extensions, a payment must be made in order to file an extension.

 - Extensions with payments of $5,000 or more are mandated to be made electronically.

 - Electronic extensions can be filed on MassTaxConnect or with commercial software.

 - Anyone that misses the deadline to file should make payment of any tax due via a "return" payment on MassTaxConnect.